tbolt/tbolt.space/_posts/2014-07-16-helvetica-neue-in-os-x.md

 <img src="/uploads/2014/07/july2014maclineup.png" alt="July 2014 Mac Lineup" width="600" height="131" class="aligncenter size-full wp-image-927" srcset="/uploads/2014/07/july2014maclineup.png 600w, /uploads/2014/07/july2014maclineup-300x65.png 300w" sizes="(max-width: 600px) 100vw, 600px" />

 Only one of the above five has an Apple Retina Display.
-Granted the Macbook Pro w/Retina Display is probably one of the best selling in the lineup.
+Granted the Macbook Pro w/Retina Display is probably the best selling in the lineup.
 Still, Retina Macs are simply not pervasive.
 I suppose we could see new Retina Macbook Airs and iMacs, along with a new Retina Thunderbolt display this year and that would cover the whole line up, but that&#8217;s hoping for a lot.

 It will take time for Helvetica in OS X to sink in and prove itself.